Can you withdraw an offer of employment?

 It's also important to remember that this is the case for a verbal job offer and acceptance, as it is considered just as valid as a written job offer.

-When withdrawing an offer of employment, it’s also essential you are not being discriminatory.
+When withdrawing an offer of employment, it's also essential to avoid discrimination.
 When choosing to withdraw the offer, ask yourself if any of the following have influenced your decision:

 • Age